 Telling the story of a rising superstar with documentary directness

 As a collegiate player, A’ja Wilson led the University of South Carolina’s women’s basketball team to its first ever NCAA title in 2017.
-Turning pro, she became a first-round pick, and Nike tapped her to lead their FeNom campaign soon after.
-In 2018 she was named the WNBA rookie of the year.
+Turning pro, she became a number one overall draft pick, and Nike tapped her to lead its FeNom campaign soon after.
+In 2018, she was named WNBA rookie of the year.

-The video "Driven" traces the meteoric rise of WNBA superstar from her childhood.
-She admits that she hated basketball at first, and when she did come to love it, it didn't initially love her back.
+The video “Driven” traces the meteoric rise of WNBA superstar A’ja Wilson.
+She admits that she hated basketball at first, and when she did come to love it, it didn’t initially love her back.